NYSCP Modern Slavery & Child Trafficking - North Yorkshire

 • committing crimes, like begging, theft, working on cannabis farms or moving drugs.

-In 2019, BBC London produce a short clip to raise awareness of the links of Child Trafficking and County Lines:
+In 2019, BBC London produced a short clip to raise awareness of the links between Child Trafficking and County Lines:

 Traffickers, as with sexual and criminal exploitation, will often groom children, families and communities to gain their trust.
 They may also threaten families with violence or threats.